The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Abstract

 \section{Abstract}

-The high redshift merger rate and mass distribution of black hole binaries (BHBs) is a direct probe to distinguish astrophysical black holes (ABHs) and primordial black holes (PBHs), which can be studied using the Stochastic Gravitational-Wave Background (SGWB).
+The high redshift merger rate and mass distribution of black hole binaries provide a direct probe to distinguish astrophysical black holes (ABHs) and primordial black holes (PBHs), which can be studied using the Stochastic Gravitational-Wave Background (SGWB).
 The conventional analyses solely based on the power spectrum are limited in constraining the properties of the underlying source population under the assumption of a non-sporadic Gaussian distribution.
-However, recent studies have shown that SGWB will be sporadic and non-Gaussian in nature, which will cause non-zero \textit{spectral correlation} depending on the high redshift merger rate and mass distribution of the compact objects.
+However, recent studies have shown that SGWB is expected to be sporadic and non-Gaussian in nature, which gives rise to non-zero \textit{spectral correlation} that depends on the high redshift merger rate and mass distribution of the compact objects.
 In this work, we present the first spectral covariance analysis of the SGWB using data from the LIGO--Virgo--KAGRA collaboration during the third and the first part of the fourth observing runs.
-Our analysis indicates that the current spectral correlation is consistent with non-stationary noise, yielding no detection from the current data and providing only upper bounds between frequencies in the range 25 Hz to 100 Hz.
-This upper bound on the spectral correlation translates to the upper bounds on the mass-dependent merger rate of PBHs between $2.4\times10^{4}$ and $2.3\times10^{2} \rm ~Gpc^{-3}yr^{-1}$ (at ${\rm z} = 1 $ ) with a log-normal mass distribution with median masses between $20 ~M_{\odot}$ and $120 ~M_{\odot}$.
-This provides a stringent upper bound on the PBH merger rate at high redshift and hence puts constraints on the PBH formation scenario even in the presence of large spatial clustering.
-In the future, detection of this signal will lead to direct evidence of the high-redshift black hole population using gravitational waves.
+Our analysis indicates that the current spectral correlation is consistent with non-stationary noise, yielding no detection and providing only upper bounds over the frequency range of 20 Hz to 100 Hz.
+This upper bound on the spectral correlation translates into a mass-distribution-dependent upper bound on the merger rate of PBHs.
+This provides a stringent upper bound on the PBH merger rate at high redshift and hence puts constraints on the PBH formation scenarios.
+In the future, detection of this signal will provide a new avenue to probe the high-redshift black hole population using gravitational waves.